 I have taught piano in Laurier’s Faculty of Music since 2003.
-I am continually fuelled by the abundance of both wonderful music, as well as the endlessly fascinating musical and artistic potential in each individual.
+I am continually fueled by the abundance of wonderful music, as well as the endlessly fascinating musical and artistic potential in each individual.

 Performing has taken me throughout Canada, the USA, and Europe, as a soloist and collaborative artist.
+Furthermore, recent activity as a recording artist has gained favourable review at home and in Europe.
 With Elaine Lau, I am active as a duo pianist.
-We both perform along with Stephanie Chua as part of the award-winning junctQín keyboard collective, which works regularly with many thriving composers, and has been aired on CBC, and in Europe through Rondo Classic.
+We both perform along with Stephanie Chua as part of the award-winning junctQín keyboard collective, which works regularly with many thriving composers, and has been aired on CBC, and in Europe through Rondo Classic: “On reTHiNK, the trio dazzles the sense with an arresting performance” (Wholenote), and “unfaltering, polished performance” (Musicworks).

 I am in demand across Canada as a festival and competition adjudicator, and as a senior examiner for the Royal Conservatory of Music.
-I have also presented workshops and lecture recitals for such institutions as The Glenn Gould School, Mt.
-Allison University, the RCM Keyboard Summit, and the Canadian Federation of Music Teachers' Associations National Convention.
-I have also served as a faculty member at Blue Lake Fine Arts Camp, Coach and Repetiteur for the Opera Theatre of Lucca (Italy), and for many years as Staff Accompanist and instructor at the Pennsylvania Governor’s School for the Arts.
+I have been invited to present workshops and lecture recitals for such institutions as The Glenn Gould School, Mt.
+Allison University, the RCM Keyboard Summit, and the Canadian Federation of Music Teachers’ Associations’ National Convention.
+I have served as a faculty member at Blue Lake Fine Arts Camp, Coach and Repetiteur for the Opera Theatre of Lucca (Italy), and for many years as Staff Accompanist and instructor at the Pennsylvania Governor’s School for the Arts.

-I received my Bachelor of Music in Piano Performance from the University of Colorado—Boulder and received my Masters and Doctoral degrees in Piano Performance from the University of Cincinnati College-Conservatory of Music.
+I received my Bachelor of Music in Piano Performance from the University of Colorado – Boulder and received my Masters and Doctoral degrees in Piano Performance from the University of Cincinnati College-Conservatory of Music, where I received fellowships and held teaching assistantships.

-Opportunities for performance and growth in WLU’s Faculty of Music are immense.
-It is constantly rewarding to see growth and success in the musicians that I am privileged to teach.
-Some of my students have garnered wins and awards in such endeavors as the WLU Concerto Competition, the ORMTA Young Artist Tour, and many other scholarships and awards.
+Opportunities for performance and growth in Laurier's Faculty of Music are immense.
+It is rewarding to see growth and success in the musicians that I am privileged to teach.
+Some of my students have garnered wins and awards in such endeavors as the Laurier Concerto Competition, first place awards at OMFA Provincials, the ORMTA Young Artist Tour, and many other scholarships and awards.

 I have performed in recital formats on many university concert series, including Laurier’s own Music at Noon series.
 Others include the Royal Conservatory of Music, McMaster University, and Mt.
 Allison University.